UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 Before we move on, let's first address some important intuition behind inheritance:

-> We can use an object of a derived type as if it were an object of its base type
+<mark>We can use an object of a derived type as if it were an object of its base type</mark>
 - Also called derived-to-base conversion

 <br>